 Augmented reality is widely used and more accessible extended reality technologies available in the market.
-You can access AR over your smartphone as well.
+Because you can access AR over your smartphone.
 Various AR based apps (snap chat, pokemon go, IKEA Furniture) are improving user buying, education and gaming experience.
 In this article we will discuss What is Augmented Reality?
 AR types, applications and how does AR works?

 Augmented Reality bridges the gap between the real and virtual world by bringing the elements of the virtual world into the real world.
 In AR computer generated images are superimposed on the real world.
 Therefore it enhances user experience by enhancing the way we see, listen and feel the virtual world.

 Augmented reality is different from virtual reality because it superimposes digital information on top of the real environment.
 As a result both real and virtual words co-exists.
 Whereas Virtual reality isolates a user from real environment and brings them to simulated environments.
 This is achieved by wearing fully immersive VR devices.

 AR utilizes Computer Vision, simultaneous localization, mapping, machine learning and artificial intelligence technologies to superimpose virtual world onto the real world.
 Where computer vision (camera) is used to create an outside environment.
 And afterwards digital information such as a label, image or video is placed on top of the real world.

 As shown in the above image, Augmented reality android apps overlay digital images on top of the real world.
 Where the camera first captures the image of the real world (In this case a white paper).
 After that an image is superimposed onto the real world.